gryf/jekyll-rst/README.rst

 Overview
 ========

 This plugin is a fork of `jekyll-rst <https://github.com/xdissent/jekyll-rst>`_ that adds `ReStructuredText`_ support to `Jekyll`_ and `Octopress`_.
 It renders ReST in posts and pages, and provides a custom directive to support Octopress-compatible syntax highlighting.

 This version supports rst2html5 conversion but hasn't been tested for Octopress compatability.

 The main change on this fork is that this version uses Nokogiri to extract the HTML body contents since rst2html5 doesn't return parts like rst2html.

+There was also cherrypicked changes:

+* from `niktwenty3`_

+  * cbda0aa Minor edit
+  * fe2e42d Updated description about this fork
+  * e74e57e Changed converted to use rst2html5 Added rst2html5.py

+* from `yingziwu`_

+  * 5b8eef7 modify for python3

+* from `tranch`_

+  z 830d4a4 Remove line number

 Requirements
 ============